hpc-ulisboa/UVE2/README.md

    * `TYPE F` - word (float)
    * `TYPE D` - double

-You can also define the size of the dataset:
+You can also define the size of the dataset in the script:

 * `SIZE` - size of the dataset (usually a matrix SIZE $\times$ SIZE)
    * `SIZE 50` - 50 $\times$ 50 matrix (DEFAULT)

-For example, you can run:
+Or through the terminal, for example, you can run:

 ```sh
 $ node validate.js 20